Dental Quality Assurance Using Plan, Do, Study, Act (PDSA), Part 1

 Then determine what steps you need to reach your desired goal or outcome.

-- List and analyze all the steps in the current process (a cause-and-effect diagram is great for this)
+- List and analyze all the steps in the current process (a cause-and-effect diagram is excellent for this)

-- Identify all the stakeholders – who is involved in the process?
-It is important that whoever is involved in solving the problem is involved in the problem identification and outcome planning process
+- Identify all the stakeholders who are involved in the process.
+It’s essential that whoever is involved in solving the problem is involved in the problem identification and outcome planning process

 - Determine what data/information you need to collect